RoyLai-InfoCorp/fin555/lesson-1/basic-concepts.md

 ### Boeing 777 vs Bitcoin

-Again, the solution to the Byzantine General's Problem is not new.
+But, the solution to the Byzantine General's Problem is not new.
 It was invented in the 1970s.

 So, what makes Bitcoin, which was the first blockchain system created in the world, different in solving the BGP problem compared to how Boe777 is solving it?